teddyzxcv/dashboard-ai/memory-bank/activeContext.md

 - Custom visuals (labels, health colors, employee icons) are implemented.
 - UI Overlay shows detailed information.
 - **Data Model Update**: The mock data has been restructured to reflect the specific MTS Group hierarchy (Telecom, Ecosystem -> Fintech, Media, Adtech, Urent, MWS).
+- **Tabbed Interface**: Expanding the application to include dedicated tabs for "Product", "Team", and "Employee" alongside the existing graph demo.

 ## Recent Changes
+- **Documentation Update**: Updated project brief and context files to include new tab requirements.
 - **Mock Data Reorganization**: Updated `mockData.ts` to match the specific business unit and product structure provided in the Mermaid diagram.
   - Root: MTS Group.
   - Major branches: Telecom and Ecosystem.